eatnumber1/russ.har.mn/machinae/_posts/2010-5-24-reclaimable-userspace-cache.markdown

 Before simply giving a chunk of memory to someone else however, the kernel has to check to see if the memory is in use.
 In order to do that, there has to be a lock bit somewhere.
-I had originally thought to put it in the kernel's memory, but [Clockfort](http://www.clockfort.com) noted that locking and unlocking would require a system call, which would be quite slow.
+I had originally thought to put it in the kernel's memory, but @clockfort noted that locking and unlocking would require a system call, which would be quite slow.
 Therefore, the bit can be kept in the processes memory space, and simply read by the kernel before reclaiming memory.
 That way, reclock and recunlock can be implemented entirely without syscalls.

 {% comment %}
 vim: ft=liquid sw=4 ts=4 sts=4 tw=80 noet